 Once you become a partial owner of the condo corporation, you will be partially responsible for any repairs.
 Make sure to obtain and review the minutes of the condo corporation meetings for the last couple years as this will alert you to any existing maintenance issues.
 You should also ask for receipts from past major structural repairs to help you predict future maintenance costs.

 If improvements have been made on the home, you should find out if proper permits have been issued for work in progress or completed work.
 To check if the home has proper permits, contact the City of Calgary’s Planning Services Centre or your MD if outside the city.
 If permits have not been obtained for the renovations, the homeowner may be subject to fines by the City inspector, face issues with home insurance claims and incur costs related to reversing the work already completed.
 Getting permits after completing work on the home is possible, but the cost is usually much higher.

 10. Next Steps After Planning The Home Buyer Due Diligence

 Ask Kahane Law’s real estate lawyers to review the contract before signing with your realtor.
 We are here to help if there is anything you are not sure of.
 This way, we can help you include any conditions the agreement is subject to.
 Common conditions include property inspection, approval of financing, and lawyer review.
-Also, do not expect that appliances, such as the refrigerator and stove, will be included as part of your purchase.
+Also, do not just expect that appliances, such as the refrigerator and stove, automatically for part of the inclusions as part of your purchase.
 Always ensure drafting these items specifically written into the contract.
 Call us anytime for help.
-After the contract is signed, it is much harder to make changes!
+After the execution of the contract by both parties, it is much harder to make changes!